pmem/pmdk/doc/libpmemobj.3.md

 The worker function that one needs to launch in a thread to perform asynchronous processing of post-commit tasks.
 It returns only after a stop entry point is called.
 There might be many worker threads at a time.
-If there's no work to be done, this functions sleeps instead of polling.
+If there's no work to be done, this function sleeps instead of polling.

 Always returns 0.